Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 ## Database Schema
 This databases is a trasnferomed version of Bay Area Bike Share Open data and is available to download from [Kaggle-SF Bay Areas Bike Share](https://www.kaggle.com/benhamner/sf-bay-area-bike-share).
 There are 4 tables (i.e.station, status, trip, weather) inside the database and I added one table (i.e. SFstation) for the purpose of this project.
 For more infomration about each table structure, please scroll down and refer to Database Scheme-Appendix 1.

-##Project Highlight
+## Project Review

-Here are 10 questions I tried to answer over the course this exploration.
-The
+I tired to answer 10 questions over the course of this exploration.
+Each question and its relevant SQL commomnds are listed in one file.
+Static folder is where you can access the visuals of results from running SQL commands.